• Skip to main content

 🔪 Instructions

-This rice cinnamon drink involves 3 simple steps.
+This drink involves a couple of simple steps.

 adding cinnamon stick to water with pineapple rinds.